 Reduced stress and tension among staff

 Flexible Spending Account (FSA) and Health Savings Account (HSA) cards are accepted.
 Please inquire prior to your first appointment.
-Currently, we do not accept health insurance.
+I do not bill health insurance.

 What Causes Workplace